Bradly van Hoeven

-Bradly van Hoeven (born 17 April 2000) is a Dutch professional footballer who plays as a winger for Ekstraklasa club Motor Lublin.
+Bradly van Hoeven (born 17 April 2000) is a Dutch professional footballer who plays as a winger for club Livingston.

 Club career

 Born in Maassluis, Van Hoeven played in the youth departments of Excelsior Maassluis and Sparta Rotterdam.
 In 2018, he was moved to the Sparta reserve team, Jong Sparta, competing in the Tweede Divisie.
 He made his professional football debut for Sparta on 1 April 2019, in a 2–0 win over MVV Maastricht, coming on as a substitute for Ragnar Ache in the 89th minute.
 In June 2020, he joined Go Ahead Eagles on a season-long loan.

 On 27 June 2021, van Hoeven moved to Eerste Divisie club Almere City FC.
 On 12 January 2023, he was sent on loan to TOP Oss.
 On 1 February 2024, van Hoeven was loaned by Emmen.

 On 24 September 2024, van Hoeven joined Polish Ekstraklasa club Motor Lublin for the remainder of the season, with an option for a further year.
 He made his debut the following day as a second-half substitute in a 0–2 home loss to Jagiellonia Białystok.
 After van Hoeven became a regular starter following the winter break, Motor exercised their option on his contract in April 2025.
+On 10 June 2026, Motor announced they would not be extending van Hoeven's contract for the following season.